Families

 Figure 5.
 Children born out of wedlock

-Share of children born to unmarried women.
+Births to unmarried women as a share of all births.
 Data source: National Center for Health Statistics.

 Why have out-of-wedlock births increased?
-It isn’t due to earlier sex or reduced use of contraception; teen births have declined since 1970 (see below).
-Instead, what’s changed is that fewer women are marrying and those who do marry are waiting longer to do so, as shown in figures 6 and 7.
+It isn’t due to earlier sex or reduced use of contraception.5 Instead, what’s changed is that Americans are waiting longer to marry and fewer are marrying at all, as we see in figures 6 and 7.

 Median age at first marriage for women.
 Data source: Census Bureau, Historical Marital Status Tables, table MS-2.

-In some rich democratic countries, an increasing share of couples who intend to stay together for the long-term have been substituting cohabitation for marriage.
-Comparing marriage patterns is therefore potentially misleading.
+How do family trends in the United States look in comparison to other rich longstanding-democratic nations?
+When comparing across these countries, focusing on marriage can be misleading, because an increasing share of couples who intend to stay together for the long-term have been substituting cohabitation for marriage.
 Figure 8 shows a more useful measure: the share of 30-to-49-year-olds who are neither married nor cohabiting.
-The United States is toward the high end, but it doesn’t stand out.
+The US is toward the high end, but it doesn’t stand out.

 Figure 8.
 Not married or cohabiting